Building standalone IDEs for your languages

 The wizard has already pre-set java and mps for us.

-We should define a couple of macros to reused across the script.
-The first two represent string variables we will use in the build, the set of folders represent the directory for MPS itself as well as the two root directories where the MPS languages are stored.
+We should define a couple of macros to reuse across the script.
+The first two represent string variables that we will use in the build, the set of folders represents the directory for MPS itself as well as the two root directories where the MPS-bundled languages are stored.
 These languages will become part of the RCP distribution.
 Note how all of these folders are relative to the base directory.

 Note that you can leave a macro undefined (i.e. just specify the name) and then define it either in the MPS Path Variables section of the Project Settings dialog, or when you call ant by using a property definition: